epfl-ada/ada-2021-project-mahj/README.md

 aiming at evaluating the opinion they defend.

 ## Research questions
-* What are the best metrics to evaluate the opinions conveyed by a media.
- **(TODO really a research question, or just a method?)**
-* Does the orientation of a newspaper influence his choice of speaker?
- **(TODO: same question as above)**

 * Does the clustering of media enable us to detect the groups owning them?
+* What are the best metrics to identify the group they belong to?
+* Does the membership of a media to a consortium influence the choice of their speaker?

 ## Proposed additional datasets